-Some feedback information may also play a role in determining what kinds of search results are blended into Web results.
+Some feedback information may also play a role in determining what kinds of search results are blended into universal search results.
 For instance, a user feedback mechanism may include user-click-data to learn characteristics of queries, or of results of queries, that correlate with high-quality clicks.
 It might learn that queries that begin with “how to . . . ” often lead to clicks on book search results, and may cause such results to have an enhanced search result quality scores.

 While the scoring of search results from different sources include features that are unique to each of those sources, such as freshness for news results, the search result quality scores are set so that it is possible for results from different sources may be blended together.